kivy/kivy-ios/README.rst

 You must build with bitcode disabled (Xcode setting ENABLE_BITCODE should be No).
     We don't support bitcode.
 You need to go to the project setting, and disable bitcode.

+You don't have permissions to run
+    It is due to invalid archs, search for them and check it.
+Maybe you targetted a simulator but have only armv7/arm64.
+Maybe you want to target your iPad but it as only x86_64.

 Support
 -------